moraLorenzo/RAITE2021_GC_Team2/README.md

 Scope and Limitations: The system's scope is within olongapo city and is limited for male barbershop customers.

-# RAITE2021_GC_Team2

 # Prerequisite Software
 # Nodejs, Angular Framework and Xampp Application

-First Install Nodejs Application and Xampp Application, Then install angular using command "npm install -g @angular/cli" in command prompt For more details redirect here: https://angular.io/cli
+First Install Nodejs Application and Xampp Application, Then install angular using command "npm install -g @angular/cli" in command prompt For more details for the stepts, please redirect here: https://angular.io/cli

 # How to run the system
 Clone or Download the Repository, then extract it.